The Lender's Guide to HOA Documents and Condo Approvals

 Why Lenders Need HOA Documents

-An HOA that can't pay its bills, maintain its insurance, or manage its reserves is a risk to your collateral.
-A condo association mired in litigation, running a delinquency rate north of 15%, or carrying inadequate insurance isn't a community where you want to hold a mortgage.
+Think about it.
+An HOA that's behind on its bills, underinsured, or burning through reserves is a direct threat to your collateral.
+A condo association tangled up in litigation, running a delinquency rate above 15%, carrying insurance that wouldn't cover a bad storm?
+That's a lousy place to hold a mortgage.

-HOA documents are how you assess that risk.
-And for conventional loans, Fannie Mae and Freddie Mac have specific requirements about what you need to review and what thresholds must be met.
+HOA documents are how you size up that risk.
+For conventional loans, Fannie Mae and Freddie Mac spell out exactly what you need to review and what thresholds the project has to clear.

 The Core Documents